- Hi, I am Sougata Sengupta, a Company Secretary and a Start-Up Advisor by profession, and a Food Entrepreneur by passion.

 With the rapid growth of 8 stores in 6 months, I decided to leave the high-paying job as an Investment Banker behind and dived headlong to sell Kolkata Kathi rolls and biryanis in the city of Mumbai full-time.

-At this point, Feast@East started feeling more of a reality than a dream.
+At this point, Feast@East started feeling more like a reality than a dream.

 Though the business grew from Day 1 itself, it was almost 3 years before I could reap the financial benefits from the business.